 Backend as a Service (BaaS) simplifies app development by providing pre-built backend infrastructure.
 It helps manage user authentication, data storage, real-time updates, and more, allowing developers to focus on the app's features rather than backend complexities.
-Popular BaaS platforms include Firebase, Supabase, Clerk, and
+Popular BaaS platforms include Firebase, Supabase, Clerk, and AWS Amplify, offering various features and pricing plans suitable for different project needs.

 Table of contents